-We are back in Pamplona with a newly created “Keep the oceans clean” exhibition for the early summer 2019.
-Two art works are on display in the garden of Depósitos de Mendillorri : Face of Pollution – created in 2019: Ghost Seal – created in 2018: In the exhibition hall of Batán de Villava vistiors find on display: Message from the Deep – created in 2018 Polvo Preto – – created in 2017 Cavalo Marinho – created in 2017 Dolphin “dragging a plastic net” – created in 2019 Polvo Preto, Message from the Deep and Cavalo Marinho: Polvo Preto created in 2017 for the City Coundcil of Almada: Carangueijo created in 2017 for the City Coundcil of Almada: The Innocent Victim – a dolphin tangled in a nets and debris – created in 2019: Last but not leasst more art is on duisplay in the Molino San Andres: Driftwood Dolphin – created in 2017 for the City Coundcil of Almada.
-Tigershark – created in 2019 Spitting whale – created in 2019 The Albatross with Film …
+We are back in Pamplona with a newly created “Keep the oceans clean” exhibition for the early summer 2019 unitl mid July.
+This exhibition is only possible since the City Council of Almada is lending out five art works for this exhibition: Polvo Preto Cavalho Marinho Driftwood Dolphin Carangueijo Carapaus These art pieces were all comissioned by the City Council of Almada in 2017 for the Environmental Centre of Costa Caparica to Skeleton Sea.
+All five art works were created by Skeleton Sea artist Xandi Kreuzeder.
+Thank you very much – we are very grateful for this support.
+In the exhibition hall of Batán de Villava vistiors find on display: Message from the Deep – created in 2018 Polvo Preto – – created in 2017 Cavalo Marinho – created in 2017 Dolphin “dragging a plastic net” – created in 2019 Polvo Preto, Message from the Deep and Cavalo Marinho: Polvo Preto created in 2017 for the City Council of Almada: Carangueijo created in 2017 for the City Council of Almada: The Innocent Victim – a …

 Currently our art is on display in the Lisbon Congress Centre and the Polvo Incognito @ Praça da Europa until the 9th of June 2019.